 I’ve been a reader and a writer as long as I can remember.
 A quintessential bookworm, I was the kid who begged to do a book report instead of an experiment when the annual science fair rolled around.
 My favorite time of year was when the bookmobile visited our school.
 I can still picture myself inside the trailer, gazing wide-eyed at all of the selections on display.
-So many books, so little time…When I became a mom, I was the first to volunteer at my daughters’ schools for the annual book fair and probably the only person who looked forward to the Scholastic Book Clubs’ newsletters being sent home with the same enthusiasm as one would when finding a tax refund check in their mailbox.
+So many books, so little time…When I became a mom, volunteering at my daughters’ schools for the annual book fair was like Christmas to me, and I was probably the only parent who looked forward to the Scholastic Book Clubs’ newsletters being sent home with the same enthusiasm as one would feel when finding a tax refund check in their mailbox.

 As I moved into my teenage years, magazines became my obsession.
 (I had a letter to the editor published in Teen Magazine one year and thought my journalistic ticket was written!)
 Each fall,

-Since then, I’ve worked in fundraising and development, raising money for organizations such as Chadwick Residence (a women’s transitional housing facility in Syracuse, NY) and Ronald McDonald House Charities of Central New York.
-I hosted the podcast “Bloom Where You Are Planted,” speaking with people who had experienced trying times and come out strong on the other side, as well as experts who gave advice on how to be the best versions of ourselves when life gets in the way.
+I hosted and produced the podcast “Bloom Where You Are Planted,” speaking with people who had experienced trying times and come out strong on the other side, as well as experts who gave advice on how to be the best versions of ourselves when life got in the way during the pandemic.
+My one-year podcast anniversary guest was none other than media icon Joan Lunden!

 But no matter what other paths I pursued, I always returned to my first loves: reading, writing and editing.

 In 2021, I stepped into one of the most rewarding roles of my life: being a grandmother.
-It’s already apparent that my granddaughter will grow to love books and reading as much as I have and for that,
+I now have two grandchildren and it’s already apparent that they will grow to love books and reading as much as I have.
+I feel truly blessed to be able to balance the creative work that I do while also being an inspiration to these two amazing little ones.

-I hope you’ll explore my website to learn more about me, my podcast, and the professional services
+I hope you’ll explore my website to learn more about me, the projects I enjoy and take pride in, and the services I offer.

 Thanks for visiting!